Getting Started as a Light User

 Using the Share button is not available to Light users at this time as Light users are not permitted to share documents.

 Selection in an Onshape document is additive.
-That is, when you left click to select a piece of geometry and then click again on another piece of geometry, Onshape adds the second selection (and subsequent selections) rather than switching to it.
-This takes some getting used to, but you are able to easily clear your selection by tapping the spacebar on your keyboard (or clicking in empty space).
+When you left click to select a piece of geometry and then click again on another piece of geometry, Onshape adds the second selection (and subsequent selections) rather than switching to it.
+You can clear your selection by tapping the spacebar on your keyboard (or clicking in empty space).
 The first example below is of the view of your document in a Part Studio with just one part selected.
 The second example shows how your document would look with three parts selected simultaneously, the parts all highlight in yellow when selected.

 You can use the Measurement and Mass properties tools in the View only toolbar, but also, the Onshape measure tool is automatic in Part Studios and Assemblies when any entity is selected.
 Measurement information appears automatically in the bottom right corner of the interface when you make a selection or selections.
 For more information on measuring, see Measure Tool